HolyBlackCat/cpp-tutorials/language/02_basic/11_arrays.md

 This is exactly the same as `= {10, 20, 30, 0, 0}`.

 Therefore `= {}` is a common way to initialize an array to all zeroes.

+`=` can be omitted in array initialization, this doesn't affect anything (specifically for arrays; I hope to discuss this in more detail in later chapters).

 ## Assignment